TokenCut: Segmenting Objects in Images and Videos with Self-supervised Transformer and Normalized Cut: Approach:

 \subsubsection{Graph construction}

-\paragraph*{Image Graph} As described in Section~\ref{sec:ncut}, we consider a fully connected undirected graph $\graph$~=~($\node$, $\edge$), where $\feat_i$ represents the feature vectors of the node $v_i$.
+\paragraph*{Image Graph} As described in Section~\ref{sec:ncut}, \name~operates on a fully connected undirected graph $\graph$~=~($\node$, $\edge$), where $\feat_i$ represents the feature vectors of the node $v_i$.
 Each patch is linked to other patches by labeled edges, $\edge$.
 Edge labels represent a similarity score $\simi$.